 Why you can trust Creative Bloq Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-If you want the absolute best laptop for animation you can buy right now, then you won't get better than the new MacBook Pro 16-inch.
-Powered by a choice of Apple's new M1 Pro or M1 Max chips, the MacBook Pro can easily handle even the most complex animations.
+Looking for a slightly more affordable option?
+Check out the MacBook Pro from 2021.
+Powered by a choice of Apple's M1 Pro or M1 Max chips, the MacBook Pro can easily handle even the most complex animations.

 It doesn't just offer a huge amount of power, but when we tested it we found that it has one of the best screens you'll see on a laptop, thanks to mini-LED technology, which will make your animations look their very best.

-Apple has increased the screen size slightly, and boosted the selection of ports, including HDMI and a memory card slot, so you can easily plug in additional peripherals such as drawing tablets and external monitors.
+Apple increased the screen size slightly from the older 2020 model, and boosted the selection of ports, including HDMI and a memory card slot, so you can easily plug in additional peripherals such as drawing tablets and external monitors.
 We found it very comfortable for working at a desk, but it is rather large, so if you're after something more portable, check out the 14-inch model below.
 See our full MacBook Pro 16-inch review for more details.

 The Razer Blade 17 is a great laptop for animation, combining Razer's well-known build quality with some of the most powerful mobile components money can buy right now.
 This includes the cutting-edge Intel 12th generation of processors, along with Nvidia's latest Nvidia GeForce RTX 3080 Ti laptop GPU.